composer/composer/doc/03-cli.md

 environment variable instead.
 See [httpoxy.org](https://httpoxy.org/) for further details.

+### COMPOSER_MAX_PARALLEL_HTTP

+Set to an integer to configure how many files can be downloaded in parallel.
+This defaults to 12 and must be between 1 and 50.
+If your proxy has issues with concurrency maybe you want to lower this.
+Increasing it should generally not result in performance gains.

 ### HTTP_PROXY_REQUEST_FULLURI

 If you use a proxy, but it does not support the request_fulluri flag, then you